 Chapter 3: Disinformation Is A Direct Threat To Democracy

 The rapid rise of disinformation is a grave threat to democracy.
-By undermining our concept of a shared reality is known as the “constitution of knowledge,” disinformation distorts truth, undermine trust, manipulates public opinion, polarizes society, undermines accountability, and threatens civic engagement — all of which are critical components for the maintenance of democracy and the institutions which uphold a democratic society.
+By undermining our concept of a shared reality known as the “constitution of knowledge,” disinformation distorts truth, undermine trust, manipulates public opinion, polarizes society, undermines accountability, and threatens civic engagement — all of which are critical components for the maintenance of democracy and the institutions which uphold a democratic society.

 Distorting the Truth